fcBIM/gruppe38/rules/Assignment 2/README.md

 # Tool Idea
 Describe in words your idea for your own OpenBIM ifcOpenShell Tool in Python.
+The tool should be able to extract data from an Ifc file, that contains the required information.
+The data extracted, more specifically, will be the quantities of all the materials (or in our case, one entity's materials) used in the building to match the environmental data on corresponding materials.
+In the end the tool will calculate the total GWP score of each material in the building, giving the potential to create a full LCA only missing out on the information on operational costs during the buildings use phase.

 ### Potential value
 - Facilitate a smooth and coordinated collaboration between designers and sustainability engineers